Stamath/SMBIC/README.md

 # code
-This is a model selection algorithm for random graph models.

 This work provides a novel subsampling-based modified Bayesian information criterion (SM-BIC) for identifying the number of communities in a network generated via the stochastic block model and degree-corrected stochastic block model.